Smoking Chamomile – Are there Any Proven Benefits?

 • Chamomile tea’s flavones content may lower blood pressure and cholesterol levels, both significant indicators of heart disease risk.

-• Chamomile tea has a calming effect that may relieve symptoms related to the common cold, like easing congestion and reducing inflammation.
+• Chamomile tea has a calming effect that may relieve symptoms related to the common cold, like easing congestion and reducing inflammation (4).

-• Chamomile may reduce anxiety and depression with aromatherapy/supplement use.
+• Chamomile may reduce anxiety and depression when used as aromatherapy or taken as a supplement (4).

-• Its anti-inflammatory and antioxidant properties can alleviate redness and irritation while protecting against environmental stressors that may lead to premature aging.
+• Chamomile tea’s combined anti-inflammatory and antioxidant properties can promote healthier skin by easing redness and irritation and defending against environmental stressors that might lead to premature aging.
 Recent reports suggest that including chamomile in cosmetic formulas such as lotions, eye creams, and soaps provides moisture to the skin while also diminishing inflammation levels.

-While initial findings are encouraging, additional research is required to assess these advantages’ scope comprehensively.
+Although the studies appear promising, further research is required to fully comprehend the degree of these benefits.
 Additionally, chamomile tea should not replace medical treatment for severe health conditions.

 Who Should Avoid Chamomile?